 Of course, everyone's situation is different and you may wish to speak to the Course Lead, Ruth Collins: ruth.collins@admin.ox.ac.uk if after reading the information, you have remaining concerns or questions about the suitability of the course for you.

 More information

 If you want to learn more about mindfulness before taking part, please consult the Oxford Mindfulness Centre website.
-Refer to our Resources page (please link), for books, videos and other reading materials.
+Refer to our Resources page, for books, videos and other reading materials.
+The OMC also provides Student Courses.